Trump Nominates Former White House Doctor Ronny Jackson For A Second Star

 Pence’s doctor says that after he confronted Dr. Jackson, the doctor then tried to intimidate him into keeping quiet.
 CNN reported that the conflict kicked off when Dr. Jackson reportedly intervened in the care of the second lady without being asked, thus violating her privacy.

-It was Mrs. Pence’s idea to write a letter of complaint to the White House, to let them know that Jackson had been involved in questionable behavior.
+It was Mrs. Pence’s idea to write a letter of complaint to the White House, to let them know that Jackson had been involved in questionable behavior, and she wanted the White House to be in the loop.